RinkM/Odin9-TicTacToe/README.md

 Use Factory functions to create objects.
 Use React to design the game.
 Practice using Hooks and passing information through.

+## Notes
-Notes : I wanted to go above and beyond with this one.
+I wanted to go above and beyond with this one.
 Assignment calls for Javascript Vanilla, but I made this using React.
 Also, it's not just a TicTacToe game.
 It is also a Connect 4 game because it allows the player to change the size of the grid.
 It will also change the winning conditions when this happens.

+## Things I learned
+* I got more practice with React.
+  - how siblings interact and how parents connect them.
+  - how components update and affect others.
+  - passing arguments through components.
+* factory functions
+  - practiced making objects.
+* more css and style practice.
+* some logic to find win conditions.
+* [...] spread syntax.  and [...Array]

+## 11/25

+I'm broadly done with the game.
+// There are a number of hooks that are drilled(threaded?) through the components.
+It would be smart to use Redux.  (or Flux?)
+// but it's also just a tictactoe game....  with 6 components.
+I can keep track of the hooks, I say, overconfidently.
+// also, there is an issue with rendering upon reset / gridchange..
+It doesn't stop the game, so I've left it for now.

+ Today I :
+* fixed reset button.
+* added win conditions.
+* cleaned up a lot of the code.
+* fixed the connect 4 wins.

+To finalize this, I still need to :

+* fix the react render error code.
+* Add an AI?
+(Not required, but interesting.)
+* Fix the draw game message when there is a winner...